MillzyDev/JSSA/README.md

 4. [Support](#support)

 ## Prequisites
-JSSA required Gson to function properly; It is used to handle JSON objects that are directly fetched from Score Saber's API.
+JSSA requires Gson to function properly; It is used to handle JSON objects that are directly fetched from Score Saber's API.

 It can be Installed as shown below.